open-telemetry/opentelemetry-python/metrics_plan_api.rst

 MeterProvider
 .............

 #.
-Test MeterProvider is stateful
-#.
-Test MeterProvider is accessible from a central place
-#.
 Test the API provides a way to set and get a global default MeterProvider
 #.
 Test that it is possible to create any number of MeterProviders
 #.
 Test that the MeterProvider provides get_meter